GHLieven/ubuntudist/README.md

 # ubuntudist
-How to make your own ubuntu distro using shell scripts
+Make your own ubuntu distro using shell scripts

 to login, use the following: